- Fee assured

-I have pioneered the development of sentinel node biopsy for mouth cancer saving 75% of patients a neck dissection; led a European sentinel node trial which recruited 420 patients over 5 years; pioneered a national service dealing with minimally invasive management of salivary disease (tumours and stones - unique in the UK and one of 4 in Europe/world).
+I have pioneered the development of sentinel node biopsy for mouth cancer saving 75% of patients a neck dissection; led a European sentinel node trial which recruited 420 patients over 5 years; pioneered a national service dealing with minimally invasive management of salivary disease (tumours, stones, strictures - unique in the UK and one of 4 in Europe/world).
 Day case oral surgery for removal of impacted third molar teeth which is one of the commonest procedures undertaken in the NHS.

 Head and Neck Cancer Foundation (charity)

 BMA Medical Book Award 2013 Highly Commended Surgical Specialties.

 - BDS Sheffield 1976

 - FDS Glasgow 1979